 Day 2 & 3

 The Eastern Rhodope Mountains is an area of exceptional biodiversity in all seasons.
-Here we support the local vulture populations by regularly bringing carcass to feeding tables.
+Here we support the local vulture populations by regularly bringing carcass to feeding places.
 To take photos of the action of feeding we use the adjacent hide.
-You can see detailed information about our vulture photo-hide in our Vulture Hide Photography Tour.
+For more detailed information about the vulture photo-hide you can check out our Vulture Hide Photography Tour.